LukeGrahamLandry/hctarcs/devlog.md

 - B) return from the current custom block
 - C) stop this thread (all the way up the stack to the initial trigger)

-TODO: the lisp compiler doesn't put global variables on the stage.
-Importing to scratch and exporting puts them tho.
+TODO: the lisp compiler doesn't declare local variables anywhere.
+Importing to scratch and exporting puts them on the stage as globals tho.

 TODO: default values
 TODO: check for variable name conflicts